apache/cordova-coho/docs/platforms-release-process.md

     (cd androidTest2 && ./cordova/run --device)
     (cd androidTest2 && ./cordova/run --emulator)
     ```
+    This should create an app showing a white screen.
+    Ensure the generated project files also build through an IDE.

 The output from `./cordova/version` should show the new version you defined above.